eliasenseirb/projectS9/README.md

 #### Radios demonstrator

+**Disclaimer:** The latest version of this code has not been tested with the radios.
+There may be some bugs remaining that will crash the program.
+If so, please feel free to open an issue on github so we may help you fix it.

+Some functionalities also were not fully implemented in the radios demonstrator.
+Please refer to [this](#not-implemented) section to know what *may* happen which is not a bug.

 Two scripts are used for the radios demonstrator.
 One for the transmitter Tx, and one for the receiver Rx.
 By default, they are configured to be used with USRP-B100 radios, using the DVB-S2 standard of communication.